Displaying metafields on your online store

 Click the brand asset that you want to use in your header to connect it to your theme.

-If the option to connect brand assets doesn't exist, then the app, channel, or theme may not be integrated with the Brand API.
+If the option to connect brand assets doesn't exist, then the app, channel, or theme might not be integrated with the Brand API.